 iPhone 7 vs iPhone 8 size

 Other than that, the exterior of the iPhone 8 is nearly identical to the iPhone 7.
 Camera placement, home button (fingerprint sensor), and screen size all remain the same throughout.
-Actual dimensions are extremely close, with the the iPhone 8 being just ever so slightly larger than the 7, and a little heavier (once again thanks to that glass back).
-It’s virtually indistinguishable by the human eye, but if you’re looking to compare the exact sizes of the iPhone 7 and iPhone 8, here are the dimensions of each:
+Actual dimensions are extremely close, with the iPhone 8 size being just ever so slightly larger than the iPhone 7 size, and a little heavier thanks to the glass back.
+It’s virtually indistinguishable by the human eye, but if you’re looking to compare the exact size of the iPhone 7 and iPhone 8, here are the dimensions of each: